 When using the lifter at high elevations, reduced atmospheric pressure may prevent the vacuum generating system from attaining the vacuum level set at the factory.
-This causes the pump to run continuously.
+In this case, the pump would continue to run and the warning light would stay illuminated continuously.
 If the ability to lift the maximum load weight is not required, the operator can adjust the vacuum switch to maintain a lower vacuum level, allowing the pump to cycle normally.
 However, be advised that lifting capacity decreases proportionally with decreasing vacuum, based on the vacuum level specified for the Load Capacity (see SPECIFICATIONS).
 For example, if a lifter's Load Capacity is rated at 16" Hg [-54 kPa], lifting capacity decreases by 6.25% for each inch of Hg subtracted from (or for each 3.4 kPa added to) the vacuum level.
 Always maintain a minimum vacuum level of 10" Hg [-34 kPa], regardless of the vacuum level specified for the original Load Capacity.
 In addition, lifter markings should be adjusted to reflect the revised Load Capacity and the vacuum gauge should be marked to indicate the revised minimum lifting level.